flashbots/flashbots-docs/docs/flashbots-mev-boost/block builders.md

 Various methods for defining block value were [considered](https://collective.flashbots.net/t/block-scoring-for-mev-boost-relays/202) by members of the community.
 It was determined that block level scoring was the most simple and intuitive method for scoring block value.

-Note that a “block score” is not meant to be a formal definition of realized extractable value since this is a difficult metric to quantify.
-For example, a validator payment that would fall outside the scope of a block score calculation would be a Layer 2 transfer to a validator’ fee recipient account.

 ### Block level scoring

 Block level scoring looks at the difference in the balance of the fee recipient account before and after the block execution.

+Note that a “block score” is not meant to be a formal definition of realized extractable value, since this is a difficult metric to quantify.
+For example, a Layer 2 transfer to a validator’ fee recipient address could be considered extractable value, but falls outside the scope of a block score calculation.

 Constructing a payment proof for this scoring method requires a Merkle Proof of the fee recipient balance in block *(n - 1)*, and a Merkle Proof of the fee recipient balance in block *n*. **Payment proofs have not yet been put into production.** Active discussion about payment proof implementation is still on-going.
-For more details or to participate in the discussion around payment proofs and block-level scoring, please check out to the following **forum thread: [https://collective.flashbots.net/t/block-scoring-for-mev-boost-relays/202](https://collective.flashbots.net/t/block-scoring-for-mev-boost-relays/202)**
+For more details or to participate in the discussion around payment proofs and block-level scoring, please check out to the [block scoring](https://collective.flashbots.net/t/block-scoring-for-mev-boost-relays/202) forum thread.

 ## External Builders

 External builders can submit blocks to Mainnet, Goerli and Sepolia Flashbots relays.
 The table below outlines Builder API methods available on each network.

-### **Relay Block Submission Endpoints by Network**
+### Relay Block Submission Endpoints by Network

 |  |  | Mainnet | Goerli | Sepolia |
 | --- | --- | --- | --- | --- |